-Value for Money: A rich and enjoyable Lagavulin that is unfortunately a little overpriced.
-Worth noting, that the addition of water failed to create any scotch mist, suggesting that it has been chill filtered, despite bottling at 46%.
+Thoughts: A rich and enjoyable Lagavulin that is perhaps a little overpriced.
+Worth noting, that the addition of water failed to create any Scotch mist, suggesting that it has been chill filtered, despite bottling at 46%.
 A bit of a shame, but perhaps not surprising given the widespread appeal this series is likely to hold.

 Any new Lagavulin will be welcomed with open arms in my house and I am certainly enjoying this version but I can’t help but feel that the price is too high and would have been happier to see it closer to £50, on par with the current 8 and 16 year old versions.

 It is at least, different to either of those expressions, lacking some of the complexity of the 16, but offering a richer, more intense delivery than the 8.
 Overpriced but ultimately, still delicious – it is Lagavulin after all!

 For more on Lagavulin.

 Clynelish distillery stands on the coast of Sutherland in the northeast of Scotland.
 Originally built by the Marquess of Stafford in 1819, the distillery famously moved to a new location across the road in 1968, with the old building continuing to produce spirit under the name of Brora.
 Brora eventually ceased to operate in the great distillery cull of the 1980’s but news emerged a couple of years ago that Diageo were planning to re-open the site and begin producing spirit once more.

 Clynelish meanwhile has carried on producing whisky in its new location and is well loved amongst connoisseurs for it’s distinctive character.